MAY 20, 2022, Grand America Hotel

-LeaderLuncheon is YWCA Utah’s signature event, garnering over +1,000 attendees from companies, nonprofits, philanthropic organizations, and individuals in our community.
+LeaderLuncheon is YWCA Utah’s signature event, garnering more than +1,000 attendees from companies, nonprofits, philanthropic organizations, and individuals in our community.
 Each year we honor five women in our community who have had immense impacts and success in their respective fields through the Outstanding Achievement Awards.

-This year’s LeaderLuncheon keynote will be Angela Davis, a political activist, academic, and author with a deep commitment to social justice.
+We’re delighted to announce the return of our LeaderLuncheon keynote speaker Angela Davis, a political activist, academic, and author with a deep commitment to social justice.
 All proceeds from LeaderLuncheon support our life-saving and life-changing services for Utah women and their families including comprehensive family violence services, women’s leadership development, race equity work and initiatives, and public policy advocacy.

 Sponsored by the George S. and Dolores Doré Eccles Foundation